Ghirardelli Chocolate Company: Production

 According to their own website, Ghirardelli is one of the few chocolate companies in the United States to control every aspect of its chocolate manufacturing process, rejecting up to 40% of the cocoa seeds shipped in order to select what the company calls the "highest quality" seeds.
 The company then roasts the cocoa seeds in-house by removing the outer shell on the seed and roasting the inside of the seed, or the nibs.
 The chocolate is then ground and refined until the particles are 19 μm in size.

 Products

 Ghirardelli produces several flavors of chocolate.
 The chocolate is sold in bar form or in miniature squares.

 Ghirardelli also sells food service items, like chocolate beverages and flavored sauces, to other retailers.

-Issues found

-In 2015, an independent laboratory tested over 120 chocolate products for lead and cadmium, and found that 96 of the 127 of them contained lead and/or cadmium above the safety threshold defined by California's Proposition 65.

-Based on these results, As You Sow filed notices with over 20 companies, including Ghirardelli and Trader Joe's, for failing to provide the legally required warning to consumers that their chocolate products contain cadmium, lead, or both.
-The suit was settled in 2018.